You may have heard of the term “donut hole” in reference to Medicare Part D, Medicare’s prescription drug coverage.

-The donut hole is a gap in prescription coverage during which you may pay more for prescription drugs.
-You enter the donut hole once Medicare has paid a certain amount toward your prescription drugs in one coverage year.
+The donut hole is a gap in prescription drug coverage during which you may pay more for prescription drugs.
+You enter the donut hole once your Medicare Part D plan has paid a certain amount toward your prescription drugs in 1 coverage year.

 Initial coverage limit

 You enter the donut hole after you surpass the initial coverage limit of your Part D plan.
 The initial coverage limit includes the total (retail) cost of drugs — what both you and your plan pay for your prescriptions.

 After surpassing this limit, you’ll need to pay a certain percentage yourself until you’ve reached what’s called the OOP threshold.

 For 2022, the initial coverage limit has increased to $4,430.
 This is up from $4,130 in 2021.
 Generally speaking, this means that you’ll be able to get more medications before you fall into the donut hole.

 This is the amount of OOP money that you have to spend before you exit the donut hole.